-The oceans are essential to life on earth.
-For humans, they provide food, jobs, energy and communication highways.
-They help regulate our climate, control weather patterns and produce oxygen for us to breathe.
-However, today the oceans are under threat from the effects of climate change, over-fishing, pollution and loss of biodiversity.
-The Our Ocean conferences are designed to spur significant and meaningful actions to restore the regenerative powers of the oceans so that they can continue to provide for the needs of future generations.
+The ocean is essential to life on earth.
+For humans, it provides food, jobs, energy and communication highways.
+It helps regulate our climate, controls weather patterns and produces oxygen for us to breathe.
+However, today the ocean is under threat from the effects of climate change, over-fishing, pollution and loss of biodiversity.
+The Our Ocean conferences are designed to spur significant and meaningful actions to restore the regenerative powers of the ocean so that it can continue to provide for the needs of future generations.

 Within the six Areas of Action below, the Our Ocean conference is seeking solutions through policy, governance, technology and finance.
-This year in Oslo, we will highlight the importance of knowledge as the basis of our actions and policies to ensure protection of our oceans, responsible management of marine resources and sustainable future economic growth.
-We want to trigger, amplify and accelerate action for clean and healthy oceans, where production and protection go hand in hand.
+This year in Oslo, we will highlight the importance of knowledge as the basis of our actions and policies to ensure protection of our ocean, responsible management of marine resources and sustainable future economic growth.
+We want to trigger, amplify and accelerate action for a clean and healthy ocean, where protection and sustainable use go hand in hand.

 Our marine ecosystems must be protected from harmful human impacts.
 Integrated management of natural resources and the marine environment is crucial.
 SDG target 14.5 is to conserve at least 10 % of marine and coastal areas by 2020.

 Area-based management tools, including marine protected areas (MPAs), are important for ensuring sustainable use of resources and protecting marine ecosystems.
 Area-based management means that different ecosystems are managed according to their particular needs.
 In some MPAs there are strict restrictions on human activity, while others can be used for production, depending on the need for protection and the cumulative effects of the activities in question.

 The Our Ocean conference is seeking to secure commitments to implement well-connected systems of effective area-based management measures, including MPAs, and to support them with sufficient funding, as well as technical and scientific capacity.